Going to Dutch Design Week? One place that definitely belongs on your list is Klokgebouw at Strijp-S. Below we tell you why.

 Why do you want to come here?

 Klokgebouw is the perfect basecamp for your DDW adventure.
 You can easily spend a couple of hours there, and there's plenty to see and do.
 During DDW, Klokgebouw will be bursting with new design talent.
-Here, you'll find no less than five exhibitions of art and design academies.

 More DDW nearby